apache/echarts-handbook/contents/en/application/chart-types/bar/basic-bar.md

 };
 ```

 In this case, the x-axis is under the category type.
-Therefore, you should enter the tick labels into `xAxis`.
+Therefore, you should define some corresponding values for `'xAxis'`.
 Meanwhile, the data type of the y-axis is numerical.
-The range of the y-axis will be generated automatically by the `data` in `series`.
+The range of the y-axis will be generated automatically by the `data` in `'series'`.

 ## Multi-series Bar Chart